leonardorleon/data_engineering_zoomcamp/Readme.md

-# Data Engineering zoomcamp 2024
+# Data Engineering zoomcamp 2025

 I will be uploading my work for the data engineering zoomcamp from DataTalksClub.
 [The course is linked here](https://github.com/DataTalksClub/data-engineering-zoomcamp).
-I will be following the course at my own pace and focusing on the parts I am most interested in, which I will document with my conclusions and summaries for my own future reference.
+My goal is to use the course as a refresher and to write out here conclusions and summaries for my own future reference.